Train & Rail Tours in UK and Great Britain

 One For The Road

-Patrick, traveled in June
+Rita, traveled in April

 Rail adventures connect Britain and Ireland from Dublin through Cork, Killarney, and Galway.
 The 15-day route features scenic railways, pre-booked seats, and central accommodations with comprehensive Interrail/Eurail passes.